maryrosecook/closures-and-process-workshop/README.md

   var variableA = 2;
 };

-functionA(2);
+functionA();

-// What value does variableA have here?
+// What value does variableA have on this line?
 Why?
 ```

 ### Code sample 6